HansKre/sanity-plugin-html-to-portable-text/README.md

 # Sanity Plugin `HTML to Portable Text`

-This plugin provides a custom input component which converts `HTML` into [Portable Text](https://github.com/portabletext/portabletext) on the fly.
+This plugin is a custom input component which converts `HTML` into [Portable Text](https://github.com/portabletext/portabletext) on the fly.

-`Sanity` is using the `Portable Text`-format whenever you use the `block`-type along with the [`WYSIWYG`-Block Content Editor](https://www.sanity.io/docs/customization).
+`Sanity` is using the `Portable Text`-format whenever you use the `block`-type.

-Since `HTML to Portable Text` does a on-the-fly-conversion, it does not mirror nor persist the `HTML` to your schema.
-This is a deliberate design decision, for one, to avoid redundancy, secondly, to avoid inconsistant data, and thirdly, it would defeat the whole purpose of the `Portable Text`.
+In `Sanity-Studio` there is a [`WYSIWYG`-Block Content Editor](https://www.sanity.io/docs/customization) which makes editing very convenient.
+But if you are just migrating to `sanity` and your source is `HTML`, this plugin may come in handy.

-You may want to link`HTML to Portable Text` with a `block`-field to persist the corresponding `Portable Text`] to your `schema`.
+Your `schema` needs to define at least one `block`-type field to allow persisting to your `schema`.

 ![Demo](docs/demo-7fps.gif)